LASER COMPONENTS USA is a trusted sales organization providing cutting-edge photonic components to a wide variety of markets.

 LASER COMPONENTS USA is ITAR registered and compliant according to the United States of America, Department of State.
 Laser Components USA and Laser Components GmbH in Germany have a Manufacturing License Agreement (MLA) that is approved by the United States of America, Department of State, Directorate of Defense Trade Controls (DDTC) for the controlled export of ITAR optics specifications for the purpose of manufacturing ITAR laser optics in Germany that may be used specifically in USA military components.

-Polarizers are used in a wide range of optical devices to filter or block polarized light to modulate or reduce brightness, analyze light, polarize light, and more.
-The colorPol® S is a nano-particle optical glass sheet polarizer designed with a unique chance to produce patterned polarizers with different spectral characteristics and different directions of polarization.
+Polarizers are used in a wide range of optical devices to filter or block polarized light for modulating or reducing brightness, analyzing light, polarizing light, and more.
+The colorPol® S is a nano-particle optical glass sheet polarizer designed with a unique capability to produce patterned polarizers with different spectral characteristics and different directions of polarization.
 They are capable of achieving high contrast and high transmission for the UV, VIS, NIR, and mid-IR ranges with a wide acceptance angle of ±20°.

 Laser Components USA offers an array of infrared (IR) detectors and emitters used for many different applications including flame detection, gas monitoring, medical gas analysis, protein measurement, the inspection of surfaces, and other laser power monitoring applications.
 These components range from InGaAs PIN photodiodes and line array sensors, to PbS-/PbSe- detectors and pyroelectric detectors, as well as IR emitters, modules, and filters.
 Laser Components has also developed an IR Application Development Kit for quick and easy evaluation of their products.
 This will make it easier to select the right detector for each specific application.